 Build a Dream Team

-If you’re planning on opening a salon, it’s super important to get the recruitment process right.
-This can make a big difference in how your business grows and develops professional relationships.
+If you’re planning on starting a hair salon business, it’s super important to get the recruitment process right.
+This can make a big difference in how your hair salon grows and develops professional relationships.

 Define specific job roles and responsibilities